cbcrg/tcoffee/docs/tcoffee_manual.rst

 .. note:: Note: If your sequence dataset is very large, seq_reformat will compute the similarity matrix between your sequences once only.
 It will then keep it in its cache and re-use it any time you re-use that dataset.
 In short this means that it will take much longer to run the first time.

-Extracting the N most informative sequences
+Extracting the Y most informative sequences
 -------------------------------------------
 To be informative, a sequence must contain information the other sequences do not contain.
-The N most informative sequences are the N sequences that are as different as possible to one another, given the initial dataset.
+The Y most informative sequences are the Y (number or pourcentage) sequences that are as different as possible to one another, given the initial dataset.

 ::